JosueDavid21/app-mobile/README.md

 ### Important!
-Before build the frontend is necesary change the IP (with port 3000) from API request in file "./src/screen/User.js" This file contain the variable serverIP (use your IP addres)
+Before build the frontend is necesary change the IP (with port 3000) from API request in file "./src/screen/User.js" This file contain the variable serverIP (use your IP address)
 ```javascript
 // Here change server ip
 const serverIP = "255.255.255.255:3000";